My Story

 Engineered to explore

 Hello!
 I’m Rachel Means from Means to Explore, and I want to see the world!
-I enjoy exploring new places and helping others plan, save, and go on their own adventures.

 I don’t wander the earth endlessly, and I don’t plan to.
 I use my time off wisely and plan epic journeys, but I also love sleeping in my own bed again when it’s all over.

 I’m a licensed engineer and used to design bridges for a living.
-Now, I run my own business!
+Now, I run my own travel business!

 A woman in a blue jacket smiles from her seat on the train